 You can guess what happened next!
 My hubby securely attached the feet to the table.
 He used the tape to make the lines like on a real ping pong table and attached the net.
 The net itself needed to be cut to size so it would fit the table we bought.

-My son was thrilled!
+My son was thrilled when he found it on Christmas Eve!
 He loved it and he won’t stop playing since he got it!!!

-The whole thing summed up to cost about 50€ (including the rackets), and if we had more time to hunt for bargains we could do even better than that I think.
+The whole thing summed up to cost about 50€ (including the rackets), and if we had more time to hunt for bargains we could do even better than that, I think.

 Things to think about

-The good thing about your own DIY Mini Ping Pong Table is that after your kids have outgrown it or are getting tired of it, you can always use it as a normal table for crafts or other things, so it won’t end up unused in an attic or garage, or, even worse, in the trash, like a bought one probably would!
+The good thing about your own DIY Mini Ping Pong Table is that after your kids have outgrown it or are getting tired of it, you can always use it as a normal table for our crafts or other use, so it won’t end up unused in an attic or garage, or, even worse, in the trash, like a bought one probably would!